Cisco Aguilar defeats an election denier to become Nevada's secretary of state

 "Everything is based on truth and honesty and trust.
 And it's my responsibility if I'm elected secretary of state to build that trust from scratch," Aguilar told NPR on Tuesday, before voting ended.
 "My opponent has built everything he has on a false foundation of lies and disinformation."

-The race call, which came Saturday evening, makes Marchant the latest election denier to be defeated this cycle in a secretary of state race in a competitive state, following losses by Republican candidates in Arizona, Michigan and Minnesota.
+The Nevada race call, which came Saturday evening, means that every election denier running in a secretary of state race in a competitive state was defeated, following losses by Republican candidates in Arizona, Michigan and Minnesota, among others.

 Marchant lost a race for a U.S. House seat in 2020, and he claimed afterward that the election was fraudulent, though he never provided evidence to support that claim.
 He gained Trump's endorsement, and the former president rallied with him in October.